 Class attendance is an essential part of the education process and participants in TEEX courses are expected to attend all class sessions and field exercises.
 This course requires participants to attend a minimum of 80% of the class hours as a component of successful course completion.
 During the course, your instructor will review any additional attendance requirements, for example a field exercise that cannot be missed.

-This is a management-level course designed for City, County, State, and Tribal officials and front line leaders who might be called upon to plan for, perform or support recovery operations during and after a disaster.
-It may also include both public and private community members that are likely to be involved in community disaster recovery, to include, directors and staff of local response agencies along with supervisors and front-line employees representing governmental administrative disciplines/services.
+This course is designed for management-level personnel at the municipal, county, state, tribal officials, and front-line leaders who might be called upon to plan for, perform, or support recovery operations before, during, and/or after a disaster.
+Attendees may also include both public and private community members likely to be involved in community disaster recovery, to include, directors and staff of local response agencies along with supervisors and front-line employees representing governmental administrative disciplines/services.

 Continuing Education and Professional Credits1.2 CEUs